 Wealthfront Fees Rating

-Wealthfront keeps costs low since it’s online-only.
-Robo accounts charge 0.25% per year with a $500 minimum.
-The S&P Direct account has a $20,000 minimum but charges only 0.09% annually.
-Neither has trading fees.
+Wealthfront keeps costs low because it has no branch offices.
+Robo accounts cost 0.25% yearly with a $500 minimum.
+The S&P Direct account requires $5,000 but charges only 0.09%.
+Neither account has trading fees.

-Brokerage accounts have no minimums, no management fees, and no commissions.
-The cash account has no minimums and no recurring fees.
+Brokerage accounts have a $1 minimum, no management fees, and no commissions.
+The cash account also has no recurring fees.

 Margin